 The Workaround

-The following screenshot shows exactly what to do:
+The following screenshot shows the settings:

 Feel free to leave a comment if you are having any issues with this workaround.